 by Usman Majid

 Heads up!
-This is quite a comprehensive guide, so if you’d rather skip to a particular section use the following quick links:
+This is quite a comprehensive guide, so I’ve included some shortcuts for you to skip to each section which you can do by clicking on the quick links below:

 What is I’tikaf?